-This year’s Film Fund DocLab Interactive Grant goes to The Butterfly Effect by Mathilde Renault and Dancing with Dead Animals by Maarten Isaäk de Heer.
-Both artists receive a financial contribution of up to €10,000 to develop an interactive and immersive work using emerging technologies in new and innovative ways.
+This year’s Film Fund DocLab Interactive Grant goes to (this conversation is) Off the record by Nirit Peled and William Quail’s Pyramid by Constant Dullaart and Piotr Winiewicz.
+Both works receive a financial contribution of up to €10,000 to develop an interactive and immersive work using emerging technologies in new and innovative ways.

 Since 2017, The Netherlands Film Fund and IDFA DocLab support the realization of immersive and interactive projects with international potential by annually awarding the Film Fund DocLab Interactive Grant.
-The grant was previously awarded to artists including Tamara Shogaolu, Studio Moniker, Anna Fries and Malu Peeters, Anagram, Dries Depoorter, and Shishani Vranckx.
-Previously-supported projects have since gone on to be showcased at MoMA, SXSW, Sundance, Holland Festival, CPH:Dox, Sheffield DocFest, and many more.
+The grant was previously awarded to artists including artists such as Tamara Shogaolu, Studio Moniker, Anna Fries and Malu Peeters, Mathilde Renault and Maarten Isaak de Heer.
+Projects previously supported by this grant have earned acclaim at prestigious venues such as MoMA, SXSW, Sundance, Holland Festival, CPH:Dox, Sheffield DocFest, and many others.

-The field of immersive and interactive storytelling in the Netherlands has been continuously expanding and exploring new artistic and technological frontiers in recent years.
-The Netherlands Film Fund and IDFA DocLab are delighted to support both established and upcoming artists to push the boundaries of immersive media, by offering them an international platform and inviting audiences to move freely between disciplines and to discover new exhibition formats.
+The realm of immersive and interactive storytelling in the Netherlands has seen a continual surge of creativity and exploration.
+The Netherlands Film Fund and IDFA DocLab take great pride in nurturing both established and emerging artists, empowering them to push the boundaries of immersive media.
+By providing an international stage, we invite audiences to traverse various artistic disciplines and embrace groundbreaking exhibition formats.